Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us029/01.requirements-engineering/Readme.md

-# US008 - List the vehicles needing the check-up
+# US029 - asks to mark a task as completed

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a FM, I want to list the vehicles needing the check-up.
+As a Collaborator, I want to record the completion of a task

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The list must clearly identify the vehicles through: plate number, brand, model, current kms, checkup frequency, kms at last checkup, and the kms the vehicle must have at the next checkup.

-**From the client clarifications:**
+> Tasks are carried out on an occasional or regular basis, in one or more green spaces, for example: tree pruning, installation of an irrigation system, and installation of a lighting system

 **From the client clarifications:**